yasen-petrov/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/localize_language.md

 You must duplicate the API Portal main menu for each language.

-1. In the JAI top navigation bar, click **Menus** and select the main menu to clone.
+1. In the JAI left menu, click **Menus** and select the main menu to clone.
 2. To clone all the menu items at once, click the Check All Items check box and click **Batch**.
 3. In **Set Language**, select the correct content language.
 4. In **To Move or Copy**, locate the correct main menu for the language and select **Add to this menu**.
 5. Select **Copy** to make a copy of the menu items.
 6. Click **Process**.
-7. In the JAI top navigation bar, click **Menus** and select the main menu you cloned the menu items to.
+7. In the JAI left menu, click **Menus** and select the main menu you cloned the menu items to.
 8. To set the default home page, click the star in the row for the **Home** menu item.
 9. To rename the cloned menu items, click each menu item to edit it, and change **Menu Title** to the correct translation (for example, `Home(2)` to `Accueil`).
 10. Click **Save & Close**.